cse605/project2/README.md

 ### Lock Evaluation

 We start out with evaluating the locking schemes available in the JDK.
-JDK locks come with two implementations.
-One uses atomic CAS style instructions to manage the claim process.
-CAS instructions tend to be the most expensive type of CPU instructions.
-Often locks are un-contended which gives rise to a possible optimisation whereby a lock can be biased to the un-contended thread using techniques to avoid the use of atomic instructions.
+> CAS instructions tend to be the most expensive type of CPU instructions (architecture dependent).
+Locks are often un-contended which gives rise to a possible optimization whereby a lock can be biased to the un-contended thread using techniques to avoid the use of atomic instructions.
 This biasing allows a lock in theory to be quickly reacquired by the same thread.
 If the lock turns out to be contended by multiple threads the algorithm with revert from being biased and fall back to the standard approach using atomic instructions.

 #### Test 0: Increment shared counter